TheDaemoness/IceAndShadow3/README.md

 IaS3 is written partially in Java 8, partially in Scala 2.12.
 To build properly, you will need to add `apply plugin: 'scala'` to your `build.gradle` add a dependency on a scala standard library, and otherwise fiddle.

-## Versioning

-IaS3 uses a four-number semantic versioning scheme.
-Each field of the version marks changes that are one of the following:

-1. Revision
-	* Result in major incompatibilities with older save files.
-	* Are API changes which are NOT backward compatible (i.e. removal of deprecated APIs, Minecraft-related breakage).
-2. Major Version
-	* Result in new clients not being compatible with older servers (e.g. content removals/replacements).
-	* Affect world generation.
-	* Result in save file incompatibilities that do not entirely prevent loading.
-3. Minor Version
-	* Result in new servers not being compatible with older clients (e.g. content additions).
-	* Are backward-incompatible configuration file changes.
-	* Are API changes which are backward compatible.
-4. Patch Version
-	* Are backward-compatible configuration file changes.
-	* Do not affect compatibility (e.g., balance changes, most bugfixes).

-If the major or revision numbers are zero, that particular build of IaS3 should be considered unstable, and major version breakages may happen on minor versions.